davidmorton0/LogParser/README.md

 ### Modules

-* LogParser - Starts the app and calls the methods in order
+* LogParser - Calls the methods in order
 * Constants - Contains default options and other constants used in the app
 * TestData - Contains the data used in the tests
 * ColorText - Adds color to text